We, Generate launches at Brighton Festival 2026

 FUNDERS AND PARTNERS FOR BRIGHTON FESTIVAL 2026

-We're grateful to: Innovate UK, Chalk Cliff Trust, Sussex Community Foundation, Enjoolata Foundation, Brighton Festival, Brighton Youth Centre and Art in Mind.
+We're grateful to: Innovate UK, Chalk Cliff Trust, Sussex Community Foundation, Enjoolata Foundation, Brighton Festival, Brighton Youth Centre, The Old Market and Art in Mind.